Ward of Court

 - Dealing with Tax affairs

-Often one committee is appointed to look after the personal care decisions and financial affairs of the Ward.
+A committee often oversees the personal care decisions and financial affairs of the Ward.

-The Committee has an obligation to account for all monies received and all payments made on behalf of the Ward at all times.
+The Committee has an obligation to account for all monies received.
+They actively track payments made for the Ward.
+They ensure every transaction is transparent.

 What can the Committee not look after?